-If you have any access problems, then please contact Heather Kubiak (h.kubiak@bath.ac.uk) in the first instance.
+If you have any access problems, then please contact education-ieg@bath.ac.uk in the first instance.

 When you have completed the training tutorial and are confident that you have understood it, you should undertake the test.

 To pass the test you will need to achieve a mark of 85%.
 You can take the test as many times as necessary until you pass.